OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 The outcome is one or more summary trees combining phylogenetic and taxonomic knowledge.
 Figure 1 illustrates an overview of the process of combining phylogeny and taxonomy, while the details are described in a separate publication [ref Redelings & Holder 2017].

-Although it is primarily a phylogenetics effort, Open Tree requires a reference taxonomy for each of these functions.
+Although Open Tree is primarily a phylogenetics effort, it requires a reference taxonomy that can support each of these functions.

+For supertree synthesis (1),
-In 1, we use the taxonomy for converting OTUs (operational taxonomic units, or 'tips') on source trees to a canonical form.
-Supertree construction requires that a source tree OTU be matched with an OTU from another tree whenever possible.
-This is a nontrivial task because a taxon can have very different OTU labels in different source trees due to synonymies, abbreviations, misspellings, notational differences, and so on.
+we use the taxonomy for converting OTUs (operational taxonomic units, or 'tips') on input trees to a canonical form.
+Supertree construction requires that a input tree OTU be matched with an OTU from another input tree whenever possible.
+This is a nontrivial task because a taxon can have very different OTU labels in different input trees due to synonymies, abbreviations, misspellings, notational differences, and so on.
 In addition, which taxon is named by a given label can vary across trees (homonymy).
-The approach we take is to map OTUs to the reference taxonomy, so that OTUs in different source trees are compared by comparing the taxa to which they map.
+The approach we take is to map OTUs to the reference taxonomy, so that OTUs in different input trees are compared by comparing the taxa to which they map.

-In 2, we compare the groupings in the supertree to those in the taxonomy.
+For higher taxon associations (2), we compare the groupings in the supertree to those in the taxonomy.

-In 3, only a relatively small number of described taxa are represented in source trees (currently about 200,000 in the corpus out of two million or more known taxa), so the taxonomy covers those that are not.
+For supplementation (3), only a relatively small number of described taxa are represented in input trees (currently about 200,000 in the phylogenetic corpus out of two million or more known taxa), so the taxonomy provides those that are not.
-The large complement of taxonomy-only taxa can be 'grafted' onto a supertree in phylogenetically plausible locations based on how they relate taxonomically to taxa that are known from source trees.
+The large complement of taxonomy-only taxa can be 'grafted' onto a supertree in phylogenetically plausible locations based on how they relate taxonomically to taxa that are known from input trees.

 ## Reference taxonomy requirements